Operational security and the identity layer

 Your mnemonic phrase is a physical security problem, not a digital one.

 The $3.6B recovery happened because investigators got a warrant for cloud storage.
-Don't make it that easy—for anyone.
+Don't make it that easy for anyone—federal agents, hackers, or otherwise.

 Your wallet address is more than a payment endpoint.
 It's becoming identity infrastructure.